bgrundy/Slackbuilds/Notes_SB.md

 - in the `LibyalSource.sh`, use `ssh-agent` and `ssh-add` to make the scp/ssh calls non-interactive.
 - alias `ionosls` calls `ssh -t ionos "cd linuxleocom/Source && ls"` to see if current source is uploaded.
+- Use `sshfs` to mount the project dir on the build box and download source directly to it...can't seem to get browsers working of x forwarding without crashing qemu.
+    ```
+    mkdir sshfsdir
+    sshfs qemu:Projects/slackbuilds-bgrundy sshfsdir/
+    ```